 - Mysore Palace has a Braille guide for the visually impaired.
 It also, offers wheelchair facilities for the disabled.

-- If you use Amazon for buying any of your travel, home or photography requirements, do consider clicking through this link and purchasing the same.
+- If you use Amazon for shopping for your travel needs or even home, do consider clicking through this link and browsing.

 Disclaimer: This article includes affiliate links.
 This means that at no cost to you, I will receive a small commission if you purchase through my link.
 Thank you for supporting me with this.